 The Granite Oaks Publications course is designed to provide students with the journalism skills necessary for the production of the school yearbook and the online school publication, The Bird’s Eye View.
 Units of study include media awareness, researching, reporting, writing, editing, photography, graphic design, and distribution.
 A strong commitment to publications are required in order to make an outstanding yearbook.
 As “reporters”, students will be expected to cover extra-curricular events after school, work independently, and be able to honor deadlines.

 This course is an introduction to the Spanish language, culture, and history.
 This one-semester course will introduce the student to basic conversational Spanish.
 Students will gain the necessary skills to appreciate the Spanish language through grammar, vocabulary, pronunciation, and daily class participation.
-To reinforce what is being learned, students will participate in games, do group activities, have daily warm ups and complete art projects.
-You do not need to take Exploratory Spanish in order to take Spanish I in 8 th grade.
+To reinforce what is being learned, students will participate in games, do group activities, have daily warm-ups, and complete art projects.
+You do not need to take Exploratory Spanish to take Spanish I in 8th grade.